'Ppalli Ppalli' Culture: Korean Speed Culture Guide

 Waiting times are significantly reduced.
 For instance, food delivery often arrives in under 30 minutes, and even general services aim for swift resolution.
 This efficiency is a hallmark of the culture.

-Q. Will the 'ppalli ppalli' culture change by 2026?
+Q. Will the 'ppalli ppalli' culture disappear in the future?

 Author: yangyangee